yJLiGit/CS555-GEDCOM/README.md

 uploaded the test data : Testdata_for_P06_Sprint2.ged and result : P06_Sprint2_output.txt,
 update main file : GEDCOM_Main.java for testing and generate output the output data

+Project 06 Sprting3 : uploaded codes for US22 Unique IDs  and US23 Unique name and birth date from Anandpara Neha